-With the huge fan base that Marou carries, and his infamy for extreme art thanks to the anime adaptation of Midori: The Camilla Girl, Marou has been sadly underrepresented for English releases of his work, with most being OOP at this point.
-So reach out to various publishers and let it be known, we want more Marou!
+With the huge fan base that Maruo carries, and his infamy for extreme art thanks to the anime adaptation of Midori: The Camilla Girl, Maruo has been sadly underrepresented for English releases of his work, with most being OOP at this point.
+So reach out to various publishers and let it be known, we want more Maruo!
 If you want to track something down for your first experience, The Laughing Vampire rests as a personal favorite of mine.

 If you want to try to stomach it, you can watch the anime of Midori here.

 Daisuke Ichiba – Natural Chaos